bksubhuti/tpr_downloads/iuliu_test/anudipanipatha/manual-import-explanation.md

 <hi rend="paranum">4</hi>
 ```

-So I assume I only need import the existing paragraphs to the pages and pages without paragraphs don't have any:
+In the case of a page not having paragraphs, an entry isn't added to the pargraphs table:

 ```
 INSERT INTO paragraphs VALUES('annya_sadda_18',1,4);